The Neuro-Bio website is currently under review and will be updated very shortly so please return soon for more information.

 Mr Scott Badin Pharmacologist

-Miss Emily Smith Office Manager
+Miss Emily Smith Office Manager and PA to Baroness Greenfield

 Emily Smith has had a wide range of experience in the service industry, from catering to leisure organisations: however for the last 18 months she has been personal assistant to Baroness Greenfield dealing with a range of sectors including academia, the media, finance and politics (House of Lords).